-The Summit will include talks from the selected innovators themselves and keynote speeches from Suzy Amis Cameron, author and Co-founder of MUSE School and Saku Tuominen, Founder of HundrED who will speak about the need to focus on sustainability in education.
-Other guest presenters include Senator Henry Stern, environmental activist and health advocate, Kelly Chapman Meyer, Co-Founder of the American Heart Association Teaching Gardens, and Paul Hudak, the MUSE School’s Seed-To-Table Manager, who will give a keynote address followed by student-guided tours of 200 garden beds.
+In addition, the Summit most interestingly including talks from the selected innovators themselves.
+Furthermore and keynote speeches from Suzy Amis Cameron, author and Co-founder of MUSE School and Saku Tuominen, Founder of HundrED.
+Both will speak about the need to focus on sustainability in education.
+Other guest presenters include Senator Henry Stern, environmental activist and health advocate, Kelly Chapman Meyer, Co-Founder of the American Heart Association Teaching Gardens.
+Finally, Paul Hudak, the MUSE School’s Seed-To-Table Manager.
+All who therefore will give a keynote address.
+Thereby followed by student-guided tours of 200 garden beds.

-Since last March, HundrED and MUSE set out to discover ten innovations in K12 that have the potential to increase sustainability in schools across the globe.
+Since last March, HundrED and MUSE set out to discover ten innovations in K-12 that have the potential to increase sustainability in schools across the globe.
 Dubbed HundrED’s Spotlight on Sustainability, the research-based initiative shares impactful, scalable innovations that address educational solutions to overcome the growing environmental challenges facing the planet.
-Innovators were evaluated by an advisory board and the ten chosen recipients were selected based on impact, scalability and for addressing sustainability in education in a fresh way.
+Innovators evaluated by an advisory board and the ten chosen recipients selected based on impact, scalability and for addressing sustainability in education in a fresh way.

 The ten innovators selected as part of HundrED’s Spotlight on Sustainability include:

-Engineering Brightness, Colorado, United States – 1.3 billion people suffer from unreliable electricity.
-Through creating lanterns, students gain confidence in engineering, electronics and philanthropy.
+Engineering Brightness, Colorado, United States – Most interestingly, 1.3 billion people suffer from unreliable electricity.
+So through creating lanterns, students gain confidence in engineering, electronics and philanthropy.

-Global Children’s Designathon, Amsterdam, Netherlands – Structured workshop for children to invent, build and present self-devised solutions around Sustainable Development Goals.
+Global Children’s Designathon, Amsterdam, Netherlands Structured workshops for children to therefore invent, build and present self-devised solutions.
+Solutions all around most importantly Sustainable Development Goals.

 Kids Can!
 Innovation Camp, Manila, Philippines – E+STEAM (Empathy+STEAM), design-thinking and passion-based learning aligned with Sustainable Development Goals.